Evansville Truck Accident Law Firm Handling Semi-Truck And 18-Wheeler Accident Lawsuits

-Indiana uses a comparative fault system to determine who is at fault for an accident, which is one reason why it’s so important to turn to a personal injury lawyer to help with your truck accident.
+In Indiana, by default, there is a comparative fault system in place, to determine who is at fault for an accident – and this is why it’s so important to turn to a personal injury lawyer to help with your truck accident.

 With comparative fault, a percentage of fault is assigned to the involved parties and this percentage of fault will impact how much can be recovered.
 For instance, if a plaintiff (the person initiating the lawsuit) is found to be 20% at-fault, then a $100,000 award would be reduced by 20% to $80,000.

-Things can get more complex if the plaintiff is found to hold more than 50% of the fault.
-Generally, in Indiana truck accident lawsuits, if the plaintiff is found to hold more than 50% of the fault, then they would hold a majority of blame for the crash.
+Things can get more complex if the plaintiff holds more than 50% of the fault.
+Generally, in Indiana truck accident lawsuits, if the plaintiff holds more than 50% of the fault, then they would hold a majority of blame for the crash.
 As such, they are generally ineligible to recover compensation in court.

-What Type of Compensation Can I Get If I File a Truck Accident Lawsuit?
+What Kind of Compensation Can I Receive If I File a Truck Accident Lawsuit?

-If you opt to file a truck accident lawsuit, you may be eligible to receive compensation for a variety of different losses, including:
+If you choose to file a truck accident lawsuit, it’s possible that you end up receiving compensation for a variety of different losses, including:

 your related medical expenses and hospital bills;